 Is Acupuncture Safe for the Elderly?

 Acupuncture is a safe treatment.
-When it comes to elderly health, there are fewer side effects with acupuncture than with most other medical treatments.
-If any side effects occur, they are mild.
+When it comes to elderly health, there are fewer side effects with acupuncture than with most other medical treatments, and if any side effects occur, they are mild.
 Needles can hurt when they dig into your skin, but they won’t last long.
 You may also bleed a little bit.
 People rarely experience nausea and vomiting.
 In addition to headaches; However, the problems usually do not last more than a day.

-According to FDA regulations, each needle must be used only once by practitioners.
-Each needle should be removed from a sterile package by your acupuncturist.
-Make sure that your needles are clean so that more severe side effects like infection do not occur.
+According to FDA regulations, each needle must be used only once by practitioners, and each needle should be removed from a sterile package by your acupuncturist.
+Ensure that your needles are clean so that severe side effects like infection do not occur.

 What Are Acupuncture’s Side Effects?